chiefmurph/CASRBootcamp17/MarketingMaterial/schedule.md

+## Day 0: Homework

+* Install R, RStudio
+* A few Basics and hand-held exercises

 ## Day 1: Getting comfortable with the environment, preliminary programming

 ### AM

-* Environment, RStudio setup
+* Advanced Environment, RStudio setup
-* Basics
+* Basics review and more
   * Saving and sourcing scripts
   * Installing and using packages
   * Data structures